Generalization Guarantees for Multi-item Profit Maximization: Pricing, Auctions, and Randomized Mechanisms: Comparison of our results to prior research

-\citet{Cai17:Learning} provided learning algorithms that return mechanisms whose expected revenue is a constant fraction of the optimal revenue obtainable by any randomized and Bayesian truthful mechanism.
-As we describe in Section~\ref{SEC:INTRO}, under additive buyers, we completely remove the dependence on the number of items from their algorithm's sample complexity guarantee.
-When the bidders are unit-demand, their algorithm returns a non-anonymous item-pricing mechanism.
-Based on work by \citet{Morgenstern16:Learning}, their algorithm has a sample complexity guarantee of $O\left(\left(U/\epsilon\right)^2 \left(nm^2 \log n + \log \left(1/\delta\right)\right)\right)$.
-Via Theorem~\ref{thm:item_product}, we improve this to $O\left(\left(U/\epsilon\right)^2 \left(nm\log\left(nm\right) + \log \left(1/\delta\right)\right)\right)$.
-They also provided algorithms for bidders with other types of valuations, such as subadditive and XOS.
-In these cases, their algorithms return item-pricing mechanisms with entry fees.
-Our main theorem would provide pessimistic guarantees for these mechanisms due to the exponentially large number of parameters.
+\citet{Cai17:Learning} provided learning algorithms for buyers with values drawn from product distributions.
+For additive and unit-demand buyers with values bounded in $[0,H]$, we match their guarantees, which are based on those of~\citet{Morgenstern16:Learning}.
+They also study buyers with XOS, constrained additive, and subadditive values in which case our results do not provide an improvement.
+For example, for XOS and constrained additive buyers, \citet{Cai17:Learning} provided algorithms which return item-pricing mechanisms with entry fees.
+Our results would imply pessimistic bounds for this class due to the exponential number of parameters.
 To circumvent this, their proofs use specific structural properties exhibited by bidders with product distributions, whereas the primary focus of this paper is to provide a general theory applicable to many different mechanisms and buyer types.

-\citet{Medina17:Revenue} studied single-bidder, multi-item pricing in a different model from ours, where there is no bound on the number of items but each item is defined by a feature vector.
-Their pricing algorithm has access to a bid predictor mapping from feature vectors to bids.
-They related their algorithm's performance to the bid predictor's accuracy, among other factors.
+\citet{Medina17:Revenue} studied a different model than ours where items are defined by feature vectors and the seller has access to a bid predictor mapping feature vectors to bids.